 The Extension Execution Controller (EEC) is the Dynatrace component running your extensions.
-EEC can query your local data sources when run on OneAgent, or remote data sources when run from an ActiveGate.
-EEC doesn't need your attention at all; it's automatically installed and managed with each OneAgent and ActiveGate configuration.
-EEC takes care of translating all the ingested data so that Dynatrace can leverage it for our Davis AI causation analysis.
+EEC queries either your local data sources when run on OneAgent, or remote data sources when run from an ActiveGate.
+EEC is automatically installed and managed with each OneAgent and ActiveGate configuration.
+EEC also translates all the ingested data for Dynatrace Davis AI causation analysis.
 For more information, see Metric ingestion.

-To run local extensions, you need to make sure EEC is enabled at the environment, host, or host group level.
+To run local extensions, make sure EEC is enabled at the environment, host, or host group level.

 Host group